 Conservation Innovation Grants (CIG) is a competitive program that supports the development of new tools, approaches, practices, and technologies to further natural resource conservation on private lands.

-Iowa NRCS announced the availability of CIG funding to stimulate the development and adoption of innovative conservation approaches and technologies.
-Applications were accepted from eligible entities for projects carried out in the state of Iowa.
-A total of up to $350,000.00 was available for the Iowa CIG competition in FY 2022.
-All non-federal entities (NFE) and individuals were invited to apply, with the sole exception of federal agencies.
+Iowa NRCS is announcing the availability of CIG funding to stimulate the development and adoption of innovative conservation approaches and technologies.
+Applications are accepted from eligible entities for projects carried out in the state of Iowa.
+A total of up to $400,000.00 is available for the Iowa CIG competition in FY 2023.
+All non-federal entities (NFE) and individuals are invited to apply, with the sole exception of federal agencies.
 Projects may be between one and three years in duration.
-The maximum award amount for a single award in FY 2022 was $100,000.00.
-The grant proposal submission deadline was May 17, 2022.
-Awards will be announced soon.
+The maximum award amount for a single award in FY 2023 is $200,000.00.
+The grant proposal submission deadline is May 7, 2023.

 Ready to get started?